Greg Edwards (musician)

-Greg Charles Edwards is an American musician and songwriter, best known as guitarist and bassist for the rock band Failure.
+Greg Charles Edwards (born December 14, 1970) is an American musician and songwriter, best known as guitarist and bassist for the rock band Failure.
 Edwards is a multi-instrumentalist.
 As a professional musician, he has been active since the 1990 formation of Failure, and also plays guitar and sings in the experimental rock band Autolux.
 Edwards has 125 song titles to his credit.